 Figure 5.
 Repellency rate on Sitophilus zeamais

 3.5.
-Abundance of EPF (Trichoderma sp.) on media from the selected sites: The quantity (100%) of Trichoderma spp.
-Grown on media from the four selected sites 1.2. and 3, i.e., cultivated, orchard, humus-rich field, respectively; and the site indicated 4 is a forest site that has shown 75% abundance of Trichoderma spp.
-Generally, in this experiment, the calculated rate or probability of abundance of Trichoderma spp. on the selected site showed no significant difference, indicated that on that Trichoderma spp. were available in all selected sites (Fig. 6).
+Abundance of EPF (Trichoderma sp.) on media from the selected sites: The quantity (100%) of Trichoderma spp. grown on media from the four selected sites 1.2. and 3, i.e., cultivated, orchard, humus-rich field, respectively; and the site indicated 4 is a forest site that has shown 75% abundance of Trichoderma spp.
+Generally, in this experiment, the calculated rate or probability of abundance of Trichoderma spp. on the selected site showed no significant difference, indicating that that Trichoderma spp. were available in all selected sites (Fig. 6).

 Figure 6.
 Abundance of the Entomopathogenic fungus (Trichoderma spp.) on the selected sites

-3.6 Effect of Trichoderma isolates on maize weevil (Sitophilus zeamais) survival: The effect of spraying Trichoderma spp. as a parent solution and 102 concentration solutions was evaluated.
+3.6 Effect of Trichoderma isolates on maize weevil (Sitophilus zeamais) survival: The effect of spraying Trichoderma spp. as a parent solution at 102 concentration solutions was evaluated.
 There was great variability in the effectiveness of treatments, and statistically significant results were analyzed by comparing the control group.
-Both treatments (Tricho-1, Tricho-2) have similar mortality effects on maize weevil and are noted as par in all observations (Fig. 7).
+Both treatments (Tricho-1, Tricho-2) have similar mortality effects on maize weevil and are noted as on par in all observations (Fig. 7).
 It is stated that Trichoderma species can antagonize plant pathogens (Howell, 2003; Benitez et al., 2004; Schuster and Schmoll, 2010).

 Figure 7.
 Weevil mortality at parental and 102 concentration

 Relative survival of Trichoderma sp. isolates (Tricho-1 &Tricho-2) growing on media for sunlight exposure: The tolerance effect of Trichoderma spp. was recorded by exposing them to the sunlight for half an hour and one hour.
-The isolates Tricho-1 and Tricho-2, at concentrations of 1.35 × 10⁷ and 1.15 × 10⁷ con/ml, respectively, showed no significant variation in any observation; however, Tricho-1 recorded the highest colony-forming unit counts in the third and fourth observations.
+The isolates, Tricho-1 and Tricho-2, at concentrations of 1.35 × 10⁷ and 1.15 × 10⁷ con/ml, respectively, showed no significant variation in any observation; however, Tricho-1 recorded the highest colony-forming unit counts in the third and fourth observations.
 Therefore, treatments showed similar persistence toward the sunlight exposure (Fig. 8).
-The compiled data results revealed that all the treatments of the observation have insignificant results in 1-hour exposure when comparing the probability; however, the last observation reflects significant results in which Tricho-1 scored higher colony-forming units count compared to Tricho-2 at 5% level of significance (Fig9).
+The compiled data results revealed that all the treatments of the observation have insignificant results at 1-hour exposure when comparing the probability; however, the last observation reflects significant results in which Tricho-1 scored higher colony-forming units count compared to Tricho-2 at 5% level of significance (Fig9).
 Trichoderma spp. fungi may be act in response to the environmental conditions, producing adverse conditions (Benitez et al., 2004).

 Figure 8.
 Relative survival rate (CFU count) at half-hour exposure (101 concentration)